ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 Populating the Data Model
 -------------------------

-The examples above assume that the data model is already populated with data, so that the objects referenced from the hierarchy already exist.
+The preceding examples assume that the data model is already populated with data, so that the objects referenced from the hierarchy already exist.
 This would be the situation if modifying an existing case --- perhaps one that had  previously been set up and saved, and has now been re-opened.